casangi/casagui/docs/source/applications/ms_raster.rst

 Like :ref:`Interactive Clean <interactive_clean>`, MsRaster utilizes the :xref:`bokeh`
 backend for plotting.
 Bokeh has built-in plot tools allowing the user to zoom, pan, select regions, inspect data values, and save the plot.
-Other libraries are used for data I/O, plotting, and interactive dashboards:
+Additional libraries are used in MsRaster for data I/O, plotting, and interactive dashboards:

 * :xref:`xradio` (Xarray Radio Astronomy Data I/O), which implements the MeasurementSet v4.0.0 schema using :xref:`Xarray` to provide an interface for radio astronomy data